 Washington, D.C.
 20090-6145

 If you owe taxes and can’t pay them by the annual deadline, you still must file your D.C. tax return and pay as much as you can.
 Call the OTR at 1-202-727-4829 or visit its customer service center to explain your plan for paying your balance.
 If your payment plan is acceptable, the OTR says, it will extend the time you have to pay.
-However, you may still have to pay penalties and interest on the balance until it’s paid in full.
+But you may still have to pay penalties and interest on the balance until it’s paid in full.
 If you don’t contact the OTR and don’t pay your taxes owed, the agency may enforce tax-collection efforts, including potentially filing a tax lien or seizing property.

 It typically takes the OTR two to three weeks to process and issue a refund check.
 To check your refund status, you can call 1-202-727-4829 or go online to MyTax.DC.gov, which has a “Where’s my Refund” option that requires you to input your Social Security number, the tax year and your refund amount.